Norton Commando Timing Cover Removal and Installation

 A single soft rap of the weight removed the breaker cam.

-TIP: While removing old parts, use a penetrating fluid (like WD40) and allow time to soak.
+TIP: While removing old parts, use a penetrating fluid beforehand (like WD40) and allow time to soak.

 Oil Feed Pipe

-Factory bolts had a flat-blade head, but for those unconcerned with originality, Allen head bolts are a nice upgrade.
+Factory bolts have a flat-blade head, but for those unconcerned with originality, hex-head bolts are a nice upgrade.

-An easy way of keeping track of which bolt goes where is to punch holes in a piece of cardboard.
+TIP: An easy way to keep track of which bolt goes where is arranging them in a piece of cardboard.

 Wire Harness